Agoric/documentation/main/glossary/README.md

 ## Escrow

-Giving assets for a possible transaction to an impartial third party, who keeps them until specified conditions are satisfied.
+To give assets for a possible transaction to an impartial third party, who keeps them until specified conditions are satisfied.
 For example, Alice wants to sell Bob a ticket for $100.
 Alice escrows the ticket, and Bob escrows the $100, with Carol.
 Carol does not give Alice the $100 or Bob the ticket until she has both items.
 Since neither Alice nor Bob ever holds both items at once, they don't have to trust each other to do the transaction.
 Zoe automatically escrows payments for transaction offers.